beauty-wallet/beauty-wallet/howto-build-android.md

 ```bash
 flutter pub get
 ```

+TO DO FIX THIS: (((
+    The plugin `cw_monero` uses a deprecated version of the Android embedding.
+    To avoid unexpected runtime failures, or future build failures, try to see if this plugin supports the Android V2 embedding.
+Otherwise, consider removing it since a future release of Flutter will remove these deprecated APIs.
+    If you are plugin author, take a look at the docs for migrating the plugin to the V2 embedding: https://flutter.dev/go/android-plugin-migration.
+)))

 Your Beauty Wallet binary will be built with cryptographic salts, which are used for secure encryption of your data.
 You may generate these secret salts with the following command: